JK-85

 Soft hemp jacket

-This is an original fabric with indigo and ink dyes coated on the front and back using roller dyeing.
-Roller dyeing is a method that uses less water and reduces the discharge of dye wastewater.
-By applying pressure to the fabric while fixing the dye, a unique luster is created.
-The base fabric is soft yet retains the characteristic firmness of hemp.
-It is characterized by having the softness of hemp cloth that has been worn for a long time from the beginning.
-For more information on the history of hemp cloth, please refer to the article by Shinichiro Yoshida, director of the Modern Hemp Cloth Research Institute, and for the differences between hemp, ramie, and flax, please refer to the article by Boken.
+This is an original fabric, with indigo and ink dyes coated on the front and back sides using roller dyeing.
+Roller dyeing is a method that uses less water and reduces the discharge of dye waste.
+Applying pressure to the fabric to fix the dye creates a unique luster.
+The base fabric is made from a soft, hemp-inspired fabric that retains the firmness characteristic of hemp.
+It is characterized by its softness from the start, reminiscent of regular plain-woven hemp fabric after extended wear.
+For more information on the history of hemp fabric, please refer to the article by Yoshida Shinichiro, director of the Early Modern Hemp Fabric Research Institute , and for more details on the differences between hemp, ramie, and flax, please refer to the article by Boeken .

-This is a relaxed-fit jacket designed for wear from spring through summer and into autumn._ It features a base fabric with a different colored coating applied to both the front and back, allowing the color of the reverse side to peek through when the jacket is folded._ The raw, unfinished edges at the front and hem are designed to highlight the complex dyeing structure of the fabric, revealing the layers of yarn and dye more directly._ Zigzag stitching is used at the front and hem to prevent fraying.
+This jacket has a relaxed silhouette and is designed for wear from spring through midsummer and into autumn.
+The base fabric is coated on both the front and back in different colors, allowing the color of the reverse side to show through when folded over.
+To allow the complex dyeing structure of the fabric to be felt, the front and hem are left raw, allowing the layers of thread and dye to be more directly visible.
+Zigzag stitching has been added to the front and hem to prevent fraying at the raw edges.

 - Outer Fabric Blend Ratio